Brochevarevarura: Plot

-High school-college principal Radha Krishna takes his only daughter Mitra to school.
-There she meets Rahul, Rambabu "Rambo", and Rakesh "Rocky" famous as 'R3' batch who are last benchers and failing their grades for several years.
-One day they try to steal their answer sheets but they see Mitra sitting in front of the staffroom and were scared as she was the principal's daughter, so Rahul makes up a story about his sick grandmother.
-But on the next day when the lecturer is showing scores it's revealed that Rakesh kept Rahul's paper in the staffroom so the lecturer would believe that they 3 didn't steal the papers, though the other two ironically thought the same thing and make a fool of themselves in the Physics class.
-Mitra is just like them, in the aspect that she doesn't have an interest in studying.
-Instead, she likes classical dance and wants to be a national level dancer.
+College principal Radha Krishna has his only daughter Mitra admitted to his college.
+There she meets Rahul, Rambabu "Rambo", and Rakesh "Rocky", notorious as 'R3' batch who are back benchers and failing their grades for several years.
+They meet in a fiasco which involves them trying to steal their answer sheets but instead making a fool of themselves.
+They find out Mitra is just like them, in the aspect that she doesn't have an interest in studying.
+Instead, she likes classical dance and wants to be a national-level dancer.
 Her parents divorced when she was young and she chose to live with her mother.
-After her mother passed away she had no other option, but to live with her father.
+After her mother died, she had no other option but to live with her strict father.
 She takes a liking to the R3 gang and starts hanging out with them.
-Disappointed by her low grades, her father decides to enroll her in a tuition class, which is run by her father's best friend, and later she's forced to do extra tuition.
-The teacher takes advantage of her and harasses her.

-Saddened, she tells her father, but he dismisses it as a pathetic excuse for skipping tuition.
-Mitra is heartbroken, her father is unable to help her and this makes her question her insecurity.
-Having no rapport with her father, Mitra decides to run away from home to pursue her career.
-R3 batch supports her decision, and she devises a perfect plan for them to execute.
-She hatches a fake plan to get herself kidnapped by R3 and use the money to learn dance and run away from home.
-The R3 gang follow the plan perfectly and secure 8 lakh from Mitra's father.
-Later Mitra runs away from home and moves to Hyderabad for living her dream.
-Meanwhile, R3 gang thrashes the teacher on Mitra's behalf, and unknowingly injure an innocent person.
-Radha informs his cop friend Srinu and asks him to investigate on R3.
-Srinu starts the investigation, but considers R3 as innocent.
-Mitra is excited to perform on stage and invites R3 to watch her performance.
+Disappointed with Mitra's low grades, her father decides to enroll her in a tuition class, which is run by his friend.
+The tuition teacher behaves inappropriately with Mitra - horrified, she tells her father, but he dismisses it as a pathetic excuse for skipping tuition, insisting the teacher was his friend.
+Heartbroken, she tells Rahul.
+Rahul decides to help Mitra run away from home to pursue dancing, but then realizes they need money.
+Mitra devises a plan - she asks the R3 gang to pretend to kidnap her and ask her father for ransom money.
+The plan works and they procure ₹8 lakh (about 10,000 USD) from Mitra's father.
+The R3 gang also thrashes the tuition teacher on Mitra's behalf, but unintentionally injure an innocent person.

+Radha Krishna seeks help from his cop friend Srinu.
+He suspects R3, but Srinu is convinced they're innocent.
+Meanwhile, Mitra is excited to perform on stage and invites R3 to watch her performance.
 She forgets her phone while leaving for the dance studio.
-She is really kidnapped by real thugs who are even willing to sell her for human trafficking.
-The thugs contact R3 for money as Mitra tells them that they are her only point of contact.The R3 batch is worried and decides to beg/borrow/steal money to save Mitra.
+She is then kidnapped by real thugs, who contact R3 for money as Mitra tells them that they are her only point of contact.
+The R3 batch is worried and decides to beg/borrow/steal money to save Mitra.